wilsonlan123/monopolypj/README.md

 ## Team Member 5: Yeo Kiah Huah

-# Game Decription and Game Rules (Problem statement)
+# Game Description and Game Rules (Problem statement)
 This is a multiplayer monopoly game.
 In this game, you can play with different friends.
 Each player starts the game with $1500M.